 #LLMProxy

-LLMProxy is a protocol translation layer for model providers.
-It is useful when the agent engine expects one API shape, but the model provider exposes another API shape.
+LLMProxy is a free protocol bridge for model providers.
+It is useful when the agent harness expects an OpenAI-style API shape, but the model provider exposes a Claude Code-compatible or Anthropic Messages-compatible API shape.

 When To Use It#